 - 1.1 The Council's present counter fraud policy dates from 2009.
-While that document remains fundamentally sound, it has fallen out of date against current best practice.
+While that document remains fundamentally sound, it has fallen out-of-date against current best practice.
 There are also specific developments since then, including the Bribery Act 2010 and CIPFA's Counter Fraud Code of Practice that should feature within the Council's policymaking. - 1.2 We have aimed to keep the Policy brief and straightforward with much detail included within the appendices.
-Those appendices are in summary rather than attached here for the following reasons: - They contain details of investigative method (including, for example, the range and types of information shared) that might aid potential fraudsters. - They repeat policies already seen by the Committee (including the Whistleblowing Policy). - They need further detailed development with at-risk services (for instance discussing with public facing, decision making and cash handling departments on specific procedures to identify and address bribery threats). - 1.3 However, for a brief overall summary, see the notes below which describe how the Policy addresses the key principles of the CIPFA Code.
+Those appendices are in summary rather than attached here for the following reasons: - They contain details of investigative method (including, for example, the range and types of information shared) that might aid potential fraudsters. - They repeat policies already seen by Members (including the Whistleblowing Policy). - They need further detailed development with at-risk services (for instance discussing with public facing, decision making and cash handling departments on specific procedures to identify and address bribery threats). - 1.3 However, for a brief overall summary, see the notes below which describe how the Policy addresses the key principles of the CIPFA Code.

-Key Principle Policy Approach 1 - Accept Includes clear statements on the unacceptability of fraud (e.g. responsibility paras 1 to 7) and describing roles and responsibilities of individuals and groups (e.g. paras 13 to 28).
-2 - Identify risks Sets out an approach to identifying fraud risk (para 30), including reference to external and benchmarking data.
-3 - Develop a Overall strategy set out in general procedures (paras 29 to 43) strategy plus specific commitment for annual plan (para 31).
-4 - Provide Includes provision for specific annual plan (para 31) and resources oversight arrangements (para 43).
-5 - Take action Sets out response features (paras 39-40), including seeking sanctions and publicising success.
-Also includes commitment to upholding training and awareness (para 38).
+Key Principle Policy Approach 1 - Accept Includes clear statements on the unacceptability of fraud (e.g. responsibility paras 1 to 7) and describing roles and responsibilities of individuals and groups (e.g. paras 15 to 30).
+2 - Identify risks Sets out an approach to identifying fraud risk (para 32), including reference to external and benchmarking data.
+3 - Develop a Overall strategy set out in general procedures (paras 31 to 45) strategy plus specific commitment for annual plan (para 33).
+4 - Provide Includes provision for specific annual plan (para 33) and resources oversight arrangements (para 45).
+5 - Take action Sets out response features (paras 41-42), including seeking sanctions and publicising success.
+Also includes commitment to upholding training and awareness (para 40).